musajoshua/musajoshua/README.md

 ### Hi there 👋🏾, my name is Musa Joshua

-I am a full-stack software engineer.
-I am currently in my final year at Landmark University studying
-Computer Science.
-I am enthusiastic about technology and enjoy developing scalable and practical solutions to real-life problems.
+I am a full-stack software engineer and a graduate of Computer Science from Landmark University.
+I am enthusiastic about technology and enjoy developing scale-able and practical solutions to real-life problems.
 Outside tech, I am a huge soccer and basketball fan.
 I am also passionate about photography, particularly